 You can also expect to see some hair on your mids.
 These luscious fibers are probably going to mostly be orange and red but of course, there are plenty of variations as well.
 You’ll notice a much richer more vibrant quality to this bud that simply is not present with Reggie.

-All bud is dry of course, but there is a vibrancy to this stuff that you will notice when it doesn’t crumble up in your fingers the way that crummy dirt weed does.
+Depending on the growing and curing process, the marijuana could be a mix from dry to mildly wet, but there is a vibrancy to this stuff that you will notice when it doesn’t crumble up in your fingers the way that crummy dirt weed does.

 In short, this leafy weed will have an impalpably vibrant quality to it that the cheap stuff doesn’t have.
 If you’re wondering “what does good weed look like?” the above components are pretty good indicators.